-Net position represents the difference between assets and liabilities.
+Net position represents the difference between assets plus deferred outflows of resources, and liabilities plus deferred inflows of resources.
 Net position invested in capital assets consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any borrowing used for the acquisition, construction or improvements of those assets, and adding back unspent proceeds.
 Net position is reported as restricted when there are limitations imposed on their use either through the enabling legislations adopted by the City or through external restrictions imposed by creditors, grantors or laws or regulations of other governments.